SSC CHSL · Tier 2 Skill Test · English medium

 Speed ramp

-target: 28 WPM at 96% accuracy
+target: 30 Net WPM at 96% accuracy

-• Add one 30-minute session on Sunday
+• Add one 30-minute deeper session on weekend

 • Ignore errors during the drill; review after